Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 🚫 Common mistakes

-3. 🌞💧 Find the right balance
+🌞💧 Find the right balance

-Light, humidity, heat, and watering are linked: the more light and heat, the more the plant consumes water and transpires.
+Light, humidity, heat, and watering are linked: the more light and heat, the more water the plant consumes and transpires.
 In shade and coolness, it drinks less.

-🧪 Simple method to adjust watering
+Simple method to adjust watering

-• Finger test: push 3–4 cm; if dry → water; if fresh → wait.
+• Finger test: insert 3–4 cm; if dry → water; if moist → wait.
+Discover our complete finger test method.

 • Pot weight: weigh in hand "after watering" vs "dry"; an excellent guide to avoid overwatering.

-💬 Simple quick guide
+💬 Simple quick tip

 • Winter: low light = drier soil between waterings, especially if the room is cool.

-🔁 Acclimation & micro-movements
+Acclimation & micro-movements

-4. 🏡 Adapt your interior to your plants (not the other way around)
+🏡 Adapt your interior to your plants

 Rather than forcing a plant to live where it doesn’t thrive, choose the species suited to each room and organize coherent zones: tropicals together (humidity), succulents together (strong light), etc.